-- Focus mealtime conversation on positive issues – no coronavirus discussion over dinner!
+- Focus mealtime conversation on positive issues – no contentious discussion over dinner!

-- Avoid conflict by allowing children some latitude about what and how much they each.
+- Avoid conflict by allowing children some latitude about what and how much they eat.

 - Do not be discouraged if the kids don’t like a new food the first time.
 It can take time for them to accept a different food, especially for very young children.